Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads

 While conceptually simple, several technical challenges arise in enabling efficient transitions between these configurations:

 \textbf{Cache invariance}\textbf{:} In general, the base and shift configurations are not automatically invariant.
-For arbitrary SP–TP combinations, head ordering in head parallelism breaks the invariance.
-We resolve this by developing a general process-to-data mapping to ensure KV cache consistency (\ref{sec:general_kv_cache}).
+For arbitrary $(SP, TP)$ combinations, head ordering in head parallelism breaks the invariance.
+We resolve this by developing a general process-to-data mapping to ensure KV cache consistency in Section~\ref{sec:general_kv_cache}.

 \textbf{Weight handling}\textbf{:} Transitioning between configurations requires that weights be compatible across both base and shift modes.
 We consider two strategies: (i) on-the-fly slicing, and (ii) explicit weight replication.
 Based on memory cost analysis, we adopt the latter as the preferred approach discussed in Section~\ref{sec:implementation}.